dilcom/dilcom.github.io/_posts/2000-01-10-qualities.md

 * Honesty
 * Team player
 * Responsibility
-* Understanding of what deadline is and why it's important to fit in it
+* Understanding of what deadline is and why it's important to fit it